How to start a business in Texas

 - Pay excise taxes

-- Organize as a sole proprietorship but don't want to use your Social Security Number on documents
+- Prefer not to use your Social Security Number on business documents

-If you're in business as a sole trader and don't do any of these things, you use your Social Security Number on tax forms.
+If you're a sole proprietor with no employees and none of the situations above apply, you can use your Social Security Number on tax forms instead.

-You can get an EIN for free from the IRS's website.
-Note that the online tool is available only during specific hours (Eastern Time).
-Be prepared to complete the form in one session, as the application expires after 15 minutes of inactivity.
-The IRS limits applications to one EIN per day for each responsible party.
-You can also send the IRS Form SS-4 by mail, or have your tax professional get you an EIN.
+The fastest way to get an EIN is through the IRS online application.
+The online tool is only available during specific hours (Eastern Time), and your session expires after 15 minutes of inactivity.
+The IRS limits applications to 1 EIN per day for each responsible party.
+You can also mail IRS Form SS-4 or have your tax professional apply on your behalf.

 Get the licenses and permits you need